 This could be a new marketing plan, or it could be a business plan where you do some financial modeling or revisit your strategic direction.
 I usually do this myself during the month of December, when I can expect a seasonal slowdown as my regular clients take vacation time and new clients don’t want to begin until January.

-This could be in the form of a postcard, email broadcast, or social media posts, with an announcement, special offer, or helpful information for your target market.
-If you are thinking, “Send a reminder to who?,” you need to take some to time to update and…
+These could be in the form of an email broadcast, postcards, or social media posts, which include an announcement, special offer, or helpful information for your target market.
+If you are thinking, “Send a reminder to who?” you need to take some time to update and…

-Every independent professional needs some type of contact management system to track your clients and prospects, whether it’s sheets of paper in a 3-ring binder, or software you access on your computer or phone.
-When business is slow, every potential client in your CMS who hasn’t heard from you in the last 30 days is worth a phone call or email.
+Every self-employed professional needs some type of contact management system (CMS) to track your clients and prospects, whether it’s a spreadsheet, dedicated app, or contact database on your computer, phone, or in the cloud.
+When business is slow, every potential client in your CMS who hasn’t heard from you in the past 30 days is worth a phone call or email.
 You are much more likely to get a client quickly from following up than you are from contacting someone new.

 If you use a CMS, you’ll be able to…